 Core Courses (15 credits)

-This course provides students with Operations Management concepts, techniques, and tools to design, analyze, and improve operational capabilities in any organization.
-Students will understand and analyze common OM decisions on managing inputs (materials, information, finances, and human resources) and processes to deliver desirable outcomes to customers.
-Topics covered include operations strategy, process analysis, quality management and lean operations, capacity analysis, inventory management, product development, supply chain management, project management, revenue management and pricing, decision analysis, and forecasting.
-Software tools used may include MS Excel, Visio, and Project Management.
-This course will contain experiential learning components related to Boston's world-class industries, which may include guest lectures, simulation exercises, or visits to local organizations.
+This course provides students with Operations Management concepts techniques and tools to design analyze and improve operational capabilities in any organization.
+Students will understand and analyze common OM decisions on managing inputs (materials information finances and human resources) and processes to deliver desirable outcomes to customers.
+Topics covered include operations strategy process analysis quality management and lean operations capacity analysis inventory management product development supply chain management project management revenue management and pricing decision analysis and forecasting.
+Software tools used may include MS Excel MS Visio and MS Project.
+This course will contain experiential learning components related to Boston's world-class industries which may include guest lectures simulation exercises and/or visits to local organizations.

 Understand Business Fundamentals (9 credits)

 This course teaches students critical thinking and problem solving skills in the context of two essential ingredients of collaboration: leading people and teams and managing projects.
 Students will learn concepts and processes that support building and launching high performing teams that can manage complex projects efficiently and effectively.
 Students will collaborate experientially to solve problems facing Boston's world-class industry clusters.